BuffChain/tufftoken/docs/v6/AaveLPManager.md

 The purpose of the AaveLPManager contract is to manage all deposit and withdraw functions to Aave as well as keeping a balanced treasury based on targeted weights of the VBT supported tokens.

+The BalanceMetadata struct not only helps organize similar values, but it also prevents a 'stack too deep' error.

 _Within this contract is a purposeful difference between percentage and weight.
 Percentage is a token value out of 100% of the total, weight decides how much influence a token should have on the total_